 There's more to this driftwood shack than meets the eye; legions of thirsty tourists have flocked to Bomba's since it opened in 1976, thanks in part to its DIY aesthetic, colorful (and off-color) signs, and laid-back atmosphere.
 Also, probably because women are encouraged to hang their panties/bikini bottoms from the rafters.
 Just speculating, here.

-wasn't enough, another reason why Bomba's is so popular is because of the Full Moon Parties they've been throwing for the last 25 years; Usually going all night, these wild gatherings are fueled by all-you-can-eat BBQ, rum punch, and Bomba's specially brewed "mushroom tea".
+If that wasn't enough, another reason why Bomba's is so popular is because of the Full Moon Parties they've been throwing for the last 25 years; Usually going all night, these wild gatherings are fueled by all-you-can-eat BBQ, rum punch, and Bomba's specially brewed "mushroom tea".

 Home of the Painkiller cocktail, this place gets its name from the fact that you'll have to swim to the shore from your boat before you can have a drink (there's no dock).

 Clayton's is the biggest beach bar in Texas, and regularly hosts live music performances by such artists as Nelly and Daddy Yankee.
 They also have fireworks on the beach every weekend, as if you needed more reason to come here.